-Denote that not only include the situation that player1 pass to player2, and player2 pass to player3, also include the situation that player2 pass to player3, and player3 pass to player1.
+This table denotes that the triadic configuration not only includes the situation that player1 passes to player2, and player2 passes to player3, also includes the situation that player2 passes to player3, and player3 passes to player1.
 Besides, we have an additional requirement that there must be at least one forward in each triadic group.
-We think triadic group should be attacking, not just pass the ball without attack attempt like defenders pass to each other at own soccer half field.
-We consider triadic group with forward has attack attempt.
+Because we think triadic group should be attacking, not just pass the ball without attack attempt like defenders pass to each other at their own soccer half field.
+So in this case we consider triadic group with forward has attack attempt.

 Crucial Chain

-A chain refers to a continuous pass match.
-A crucial chain means a continuous pass match in which the final player has a chance to shot.
-To find crucial chain, we focus on the shot events (shot event meanss an event whose ‘EType’ is ‘Shot’ in the data).
-When meeting a shot event, record at most 6 passing events before this shot event.
-Each record includes passer and receiver and their places.
-Huskies first 50 crucial chains we find are showed below:
+A chain refers to a continuous pass path.
+A crucial chain means a continuous pass path in which the final player has a chance to shoot.
+To find crucial chains, we focus on the shot events (shot event means an event whose ‘EType’ is ‘Shot’ in the data).
+When meeting a shot event, we record at most 6 passing events before this shot event.
+Each record includes the passers and receivers and their positions.
+The first 50 crucial chains of Huskies we find are showed below:

 Figure 3 : Example of crucial chains